TheStig294/100-more-randomats-pack-1/README.md

 Gun sounds are replaced with "Sahmin".\
 \
 _ttt_randomat_sahmin_ - Default: 1 - Whether this randomat is enabled

+## Sharky and Palp

+Puts someone with their best traitor partner.\
+\
+_ttt_randomat_sharky_ - Default: 1 - Whether this randomat is enabled

 ## Simon Says